pkp/ui-library/src/docs/examples/ListPanel/notes.md

 ### Accessibility

-The items list must contain the `aria-live="polite"` attribute.
+The items list can be updated (eg - searching, filtering, loading more, or adding to the list), the `.pkpListPanel__items` element must contain the `aria-live="polite"` attribute.
 When a list is updated, this will alert the user in an non-intrusive way.

 ## Searching